 6. Price Expectations

-When there is an expectation of a price change, if people expect the price of a good to increase shortly, then they are more likely to purchase sooner, which would increase demand for the product.
-For example, if people are expecting the price of a laptop to fall then they will delay their purchase till the price lowers.
+When there is an expectation of a price change, this means that people expect the price of a good to increase shortly.
+These people are then more likely to purchase sooner, which would increase demand for the product.
+For example, if people are expecting the price of a laptop to fall, then they will delay their purchase until the price lowers.